oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 #### 2.2.3 Task & Issue

 - [ ] retrieve proofs of fulfilled service agreements for data commons;
-- [ ] add providers of these proofs to the winner candidate list;
+- [ ] add providers of these proofs to the candidate list and calculate their number of `lottery ticket`;
-- [ ] retrieve list of stakeholders for data commons;
+- [ ] retrieve list of stakeholders for data commons and calculate their number of `lottery ticket`;
-- [ ] random number generator to have uniform-distributed random numbers;
-- [ ] detect the end of current block interval;
+- [ ] detect the balance of reward pool exceeds certain threshold;
-- [ ] trigger the minting of new block rewards in Token contract;
+- [ ] trigger the minting of new network rewards in Token contract;
-- [ ] choose a random provider and a random stakeholder;
+- [ ] choose a random provider and a random stakeholder according to their number of `lottery tickets`;
 - [ ] split the current reward pool into token rewards for chosen provider and stakeholder.

 ----